-Many members of the veteran community are reaching a stage in life in which they may be considering the impact that bereavement could have on their loved ones.
+Many members of the veteran community may be considering the impact that bereavement could have on their loved ones.
 In particular, they may be thinking about what they can do now to assist their loved ones manage such an event in the future.

 Planning Ahead has been designed to provide information to help veterans and their families prepare for bereavement.
 We hope that the information will be useful for you.
+The information in this guide is of a general nature and you should seek financial or legal advice to confirm the best options for you and your family.

-The personal information and checklists included in the booklet and folder will help ensure that important information is available to families when it is needed.
+The personal information and checklists included in this booklet will help ensure that important information is available to families when it is needed.